ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This payload is the actual the ECDSA signature portion over a message.

-### Lock assertion Claims and Format
+### Lock assertion Claim and Format
-This is the format of the set of claims regarding the state of the asset in the origin network.
+This is the format of the claim regarding the state of the asset in the origin network.
-The claims are network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.
+The claim is network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.

 ## Negotiation of Security Protocols and Parameters